-Syria clashes kill 22 in highest toll since truce
+Syria clashes kill 22 in highest toll since truce, monitor warns

 A truce since March 6 had largely stemmed fighting in Syria's last major rebel bastion of Idlib after a months-long regime assault that killed hundreds of civilians and forced almost a million to flee.